Holger Nikelis

 Holger Nikelis (born 15 January 1978) is a German table tennis player.
 He won a gold medal in the singles event and a bronze in the team event at the 2004 Summer Paralympics.
+He also competed at the 2008 Summer Olympics and the 2012 Summer Olympics.
 He has also won other medals and championships in disabled table tennis.
 He was world number one in his category in September 2013.